0cjs/sedoc/ee/logic.md

 - LS loads signal lines a lot more than HC; outputs can't pull high enough into some CMOS loads for them to consistently recognize HIGH
 - HC is fast enough for 4 MHz; AC required for faster.
+- HCT is not as efficient as HC and has worse noise margins, but still uses 1/5 the power of LS and requires _much_ less input current (so no fanout restrictions).
 - 74LVC1G and 74AHCT1G families (TI "litle logic," mostly single gates in 4-8 pin "flyspeck" packages) simplify routing and have a maximum propagation time of ≤ 3 ns, combining these can be faster than more